fmlin429/DiabetesPredictionAI/README.md

 ## 4. Models Applied

-* Random Forest (Got the best results, included in the main program)
+* Random Forest (Got the best results, included in the main program) Accuracy for Training dataset = 0.856877
+Test Error for Training dataset = 0.143123

+Accuracy  for Validation dataset = 0.744589
+Test Error for Validation dataset = 0.255411

 * Naive Bayes and LDA (included in a sparate program (got Lower accuracy results)

 ## 5. Publish and Deployed to Watson Machine Learning

+Please follow the steps in the code.

 ## 6. Call Watson Machine Learning API

+Please follow the steps in the code.

 * from Python Program in jupyter notebook
 * from Postman